NotTerry0/T-s-Repo/README.md

 # T-s-Repo
 Whatever I throw on here.
-Developing a few themes for Exo/Exobar by Nepeta.
-Open source because what am I, the leading developers of the brand new JB?
+Throwing mostly Exobar themes on here, might go into Xenhtml, stay tuned.
+The theme.html on the front of the repo is pointless, see /T-s-Repo/Themes for real files.